Venkata1106/MLOPS_Group2/README.md

 ---

-## To Run Model Files
+## Running Model Scripts

-First, ensure extra model dependencies are installed:
+First, install additional model dependencies:
 ```bash
 pip install -r modelrequire.txt
 ```

-Run model training:
+Train and evaluate models:
 ```bash
 python models/train.py
 ```

 ### Visualizations & Results
-- **metrics_heatmap.png & performance_comparison.png:** Compare different model variants visually.
+- **metrics_heatmap.png & performance_comparison.png:** Visual comparisons of model runs and hyperparameters.
-- **Bias Reports:** Check whether certain groups get worse predictions.
+- **Bias Reports:** JSON/PNG files showing if certain groups underperform.
-- **SHAP/LIME Plots:** Highlight how features affect individual predictions.
+- **SHAP/LIME Plots:** Reveal which features drive the model’s predictions.
-- **MLflow UI:** Run `mlflow ui` to see all experiment logs, metrics, and artifacts in a clean dashboard.
+- **MLflow UI:** `mlflow ui` to analyze runs and metrics in a clean interface.

 ---

 ## MODEL DEPLOYMENT

-We use Vertex AI (AutoML) to train and build a strong model automatically.
-Once AutoML selects a top model, we deploy it to a Vertex AI endpoint.
-This endpoint provides real-time predictions at scale.
+With Vertex AI (AutoML), we let GCP automatically train and select a top model.
+The chosen model is then deployed to a Vertex AI endpoint:

-### Deployment Steps
+1. **GCP Setup:**
-1. Set up GCP: `gcloud auth login`, enable Vertex AI.
+   Authenticate with GCP, ensure Vertex AI and required APIs are enabled.

-2. In the `vertex_ai` directory:
+2. **From `vertex_ai` Directory:**
    ```bash
    pip install -r requirement.txt
    python predict.py
    streamlit run app.py
    ```
-   The Streamlit interface lets you input stock parameters and see the model’s predictions.
+   The Streamlit app lets you input parameters and get real-time predictions from the deployed model.

 ### Monitoring & Retraining
-- **Vertex AI Monitoring:** Watches performance over time.
-If new market conditions emerge (data drift) or accuracy drops (model decay), alerts can trigger automatic retraining via CI/CD pipelines.
+- **Vertex AI Monitoring:** Watches performance and detects data drift.
-- **Continuous Improvement:** If the model’s performance declines, the pipeline can spin up AutoML training again with the latest data, ensuring your predictions remain current and reliable.
+- **CI/CD Pipelines:** If accuracy drops or data changes, automated retraining can be triggered, ensuring the model stays current and reliable.

 ---